 Prevent Clogged Arteries by Reducing Alcohol Consumption

 Reduced consumption of alcohol is associated with higher levels of HDL cholesterol, but the benefits aren't adequate to endorse alcohol for those who don’t drink.
 If you choose to drink alcohol, try it moderately.
 For healthy people, it is suggested to drink one per day for most women and men above age 65, and up to two drinks per day for men age 65 and younger.
 Drinking excessive alcohol can lead to different health diseases, like high blood pressure, heart failure, heart stroke and even diabetes.

 What to do aside from lifestyle changes?

-There are cases where a healthy lifestyle changes aren't enough to reduce plaque build up in the arteries.
-See to it the improvements you choose are those that you can progress, and don't be discouraged when you don't see good results right away.
-If your doctor recommends medication to lower your cholesterol levels, take it as recommended, but still maintain your lifestyle corrections.
+There are cases where healthy lifestyle changes aren't enough to reduce plaque build up in the arteries.
+See to it the improvements you choose are those that you can progress and don't be discouraged when you don't see good results right away.
+If your doctor recommends medication to lower your cholesterol levels, take it as prescribed, but still maintain your lifestyle corrections.